 Arabic Language II (Women Only)

-- Adjectives ,pronounces, interrogatives, prepositions, possessives, and reading and
+- adjectives, pronouns, interrogatives, prepositions, possessives, and reading and writing practice.

 There is no set course text book.
 Materials are used in form of handouts.
 The tutor is a native speaker from Syria.

 This course is for students who have some knowledge of Arabic, which may include having completed Arabic Language I who wish to further improve their language skills.

 Learning and teaching

 The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.

 As a student on this course you are entitled to join and use the University’s library and computing facilities.
 Find out more about using these facilities.

 Our aim is access for all.
 We aim to provide a confidential advice and support service for any student with a long term medical condition, disability or specific learning difficulty.
 We are able to offer one-to-one advice about disability, pre-enrolment visits, liaison with tutors and co-ordinating lecturers, material in alternative formats, arrangements for accessible courses, assessment arrangements, loan equipment and dyslexia screening.